ucsb-teaching-cs/ucsb-teaching-cs.github.io/_topics/open_lab_signup_tas_las.md

 # How TAs/LAs sign up for office hours

-First, your instructor will need to set up the calendar using these instructions:
+First, your instructor will need to set up the calendar using these instructions.
+The link below is **for instructors** not for TAs/LAs; it's included here just for completeness.
+Your instructor should follow these instructions first, which include creating a new calendar, and giving you access to it.
+The instructor should then provide you with a link to the calendar where you should add your office hours.

 * <https://ucsb-teaching-cs.github.io/topics/open_lab_signup_instructor/>